 AMR Annual Monitoring Report This report is prepared every year and helps assess if the plan making programme is on target and whether policies remain appropriate or if new issues have arisen.
 AAP Area Action Plan Covers a specific part of a district focusing on key areas of change or development opportunity or conservation CS Core Strategy The Core Strategy sets out the broad strategy for the area, and all other Development Plan Documents must conform to it.
 DP Development Plan The documents used to determine planning applications and having a specific meaning and relevance in planning law .
 DPD Development Plan Document Local Development Documents that establish planning policies and land use allocations.
 They form part of the DP performing a similar function to Local Plans.
 LDD Local Development Documents the separate planning documents that together make up the Local Development Framework.
 They can be either DPDs or SPDs.
 LDF Local Development Framework A portfolio of plans that sets out the Council's planning policy framework.
-LDS Local Development Scheme A three-year programme for the preparation of the LDF 'rolled forward' each year.
-PM Proposals Map A separate map which shows all the policies and proposals contained within the various DPDs and also any "saved" policies from previous plans.
-It must be revised each time a DPD is submitted to the Secretary of State RVSP Ribble Valley Strategic Partnership A single non-statutory, multi-agency body, which matches local authority boundaries, and aims to bring together at a local level the different parts of the public, private, community and voluntary sectors .
-PPS Planning Policy Statement Replaces Planning Policy Guidance (PPG) and outlines national planning policy.
+LDS Local Development Scheme A three-year programme for the preparation of the LDF 'rolled forward' each year. РМ Proposals Map A separate map which shows all the policies and proposals contained within the various DPDs and also any "saved" policies from previous plans.
+It must be revised each time a DPD is submitted to the Secretary of State PPS Planning Policy Statement Replaces Planning Policy Guidance (PPG) and outlines national planning policy.
 RSS Regional Spatial Strategy Replaces Regional Planning Guidance (RPG) and is due to be abolished in May 2013.

 Statement of Consultation Issued by the Local Authority explaining how they have complied with their SCI during consultation on a DPD.
 SA Sustainability Appraisal All emerging policies are screened for their social, environmental and economic implications through this process.
 Can incorporate Strategic Environmental Assessment (see SEA below) SEA Strategic Environmental Assessment Assesses the effects of certain plans and programmes on the environment and is required by European legislation.
 This can be combined with Sustainability Appraisal (see SA above) SCI Statement of Community Involvement A statement of how the Council will consult the community and other stakeholders when preparing LDDs and dealing with planning applications.
-SCS Sustainable Community Strategy A framework for delivering sustainable communities that was formerly a requirement of Councils to produce. over the next 15 to20 years .
+SCS Sustainable Community Strategy A framework for delivering sustainable communities that was formerly a requirement of Councils to produce.
 SPD Supplementary Planning Documents LDDs that give additional guidance on matters covered by DPDs, similar to the former SPGs.
 They do not form part of the DP.
 SPG Supplementary Planning Guidance Replaced under the new system by SPDs, SPGs were a less formal means of expanding development plan policy.